pvhil/FaceItDiscord/README.md

 IMPORTANT!
 Faceitname is case-sensitive

 ## Note
+Bot is using charts from quickchart.io and uses the FaceIT API v1 and v4.
 Bot is in version 1.0.0
 Code could be for some people a mess because im still learning java

+## Disclaimer
+FACEITDiscord/FaceITBot/FaceITDiscordBot is a third-party application and not affiliated with FACEIT.